Pause and Process: Healing Academic Trauma

 Bee Zelda’s work with Humans of Transit initially was attending farmers’ markets, and open street events with the organization Activate Transit Windsor Essex and speaking with the community.
 They asked people what their transit dream was for the city of Windsor and had them draw out their dream over top of a city map in exchange for a bus pass or a $5 Tim Hortons card.

-could look like.
+The goal was to engage the community in Windsor to think about what their public transportation could look like.
 Afterward, Bee started a social media campaign highlighting basic public transportation information.
 They’ve created a series of posts for Twitter, Instagram, and Facebook that contains information about fares, bus etiquette, and

 routes.